This-Is-Captain-Code/UniteDefiSubmission/replit.md

 # Overview

-This is a comprehensive 1inch Protocol hackathon project showcasing all 4 tracks for extending Fusion+ cross-chain swaps.
-Built with a full-stack TypeScript architecture, the application demonstrates cross-chain swap capabilities between Ethereum and multiple non-EVM blockchains (Aptos, Bitcoin family, Cosmos, Near) using hashlock/timelock security mechanisms.
-The project features bidirectional atomic swaps, modern DeFi interface design, analytics dashboards, and comprehensive developer tools covering all hackathon tracks.
+This is a comprehensive 1inch Protocol hackathon project showcasing all 7 tracks for extending Fusion+ cross-chain swaps.
+Built with a full-stack TypeScript architecture, the application demonstrates cross-chain swap capabilities between Ethereum and multiple non-EVM blockchains (Aptos, Bitcoin family, Cosmos, Near, Sui, Tron, Stellar) using hashlock/timelock security mechanisms.
+The project features bidirectional atomic swaps, strategic track analysis with Sui as the recommended choice, modern DeFi interface design, analytics dashboards, and comprehensive developer tools covering all hackathon tracks.

 # User Preferences